CSML-Lang/CSML-Spec/doml_formal_spec.md

 - `getmap(45) <KeyTypes: TypeID[]> <ValueType: TypeID> < <Key: KeyType[0]>, ... >` pushes value at key onto stack.
 If value doesn't exist for key should push 'NULL' if in safe mode else if in strict mode raises panic.
 - `getmapstack(46) <KeyTypes: TypeID[]> <ValueType: TypeID>` same as getmap but uses the stack.

+#### IR_obj/set/get/ctor

+These IR commands are only used in non-simple mode and effectively allow you to cache objects/setters/getters/ctors as to prevent having to both parse the strings and then hash them.
+Effectively after defining them you can refer to them as an number which EITHER can be set in the IR_obj/set/get/ctor call or is just presumed to start at 0 and count up.
+Thus in every place where you have something like 'RGB' or 'Normalized' they will be replaced with an ID, this will improve the simplicity of non-simple IR.

 ## Interfacing with DOML

 There are a few ways to interface with *DOML*, each one **should** exist in either a static or reflected binding (offering both could allow users to choose one that is more applicable to them).